VSanthoshi2/MTP-Project/README.md

 Install required packages by running the following in the Julia REPL:

-julia
-Copy
-Edit
 using Pkg
-Pkg.add(["Pluto", "IntervalArithmetic", "IntervalBoxes", "Plots", "ForwardDiff", "LinearAlgebra"]) 📓 Running the Pluto Notebook (Interval Dynamic Programming) Launch Julia REPL.
+Pkg.add(["Pluto", "IntervalArithmetic", "IntervalBoxes", "Plots", "ForwardDiff", "LinearAlgebra"])

+Running the Pluto Notebook (Interval Dynamic Programming) Launch Julia REPL.

 Run the following commands:

-julia
-Copy
-Edit
 using Pluto
 Pluto.run()
 This opens Pluto in your browser.

 Click "Open from file" and select:

-bash
-Copy
-Edit
 code/dp/interval_dp_notebook.jl
 Run all cells sequentially to reproduce the results.

-⚙️ Running the Interval Newton Method
+Running the Interval Newton Method
 Navigate to the directory:

-bash
-Copy
-Edit
 code/newton/
 Run the script:

-bash
-Copy
-Edit
 julia interval_newton_method.jl
 This script computes and displays validated bounds for the root using the Interval Newton technique.

 🔁 Running the Branch-and-Bound Algorithm
 Navigate to:

-bash
-Copy
-Edit
 code/branch and bound/
 Execute the solver script:

-bash
-Copy
-Edit
 julia branch_and_bound_solver.jl
 This implementation performs validated search for the global minimum time using a branch-and-bound strategy.

-📌 Notes